-- \Erik Olin Wright, "What is Analytical Marxism?"
-Chapter 8, pp.178-198, in Interrogating Inequality - \Erik Olin Wright, "Marxism after Communism," Chapter 11, pp.234-248, in Interrogating Inequality - \Goran Therborn, "After Dialectics", New Left Review 43, January 2007 - \Michael Burawoy and Erik Olin Wright, "Sociological Marxism," in Jonathan Turner (ed), Handbook of Sociological Theory (Plenum: 2002)), pp. 459-468 (469-484 optional) - Erik Olin Wright, Andrew Levine and Elliott Sober, Reconstructing Marxism: essays on explanation and the theory of history (London: Verso, 1992), Chapter 1.
+- Erik Olin Wright "Reflections on Classes; section 3.
+Role of the Scientist", in Erik Olin Wright, et. al. The Debate on Classes (London: Verso, 1989) pp.67-77; Michael Burawoy, "The Limits of Wright's Analytical Marxism and an Alternative", pp.78-99; Erik Olin Wright, "Reply to Burawoy," pp. 100-104. - Raymond Geuss, The Idea of Critical Theory, chapter 3.
+"Critical Theory", pp .55-95 - Alvin Gouldner, The Two Marxisms (New York: Seabury Press, 1980), especially chapter 1, "Introduction" and c.
+2, "Marxism as Science and Critique." - Goran Therborn, "After Dialectics", New Left Review 43, January 2007 - Michael Burawoy and Erik Olin Wright, "Sociological Marxism," in Jonathan Turner (ed), Handbook of Sociological Theory (Plenum: 2002)), pp. 459-468 (469-484 optional) Erik Olin Wright, Andrew Levine and Elliott Sober, Reconstructing Marxism: essays on explanation and the theory of history (London: Verso, 1992), Chapter 1.
 "Marxism: Crisis or Renewal?" and Chapter 8.
-"Prospects for the Marxist Agenda"
+"Prospects for the Marxist Agenda" FURTHER READINGS:

-FURTHER READINGS:

 Andrew Levine, A Future for Marxism?
-(London: Pluto Press, 2003), pp.vi-ix, 3-13

-David McLellan, Karl Marx (Harmondsworth: Penguine, 1975), chapter ii, "The Thought", pp.19-76.

-Frederick Engels, "Socialism: Utopian and Scientific"

-Perry Anderson, Considerations on Western Marxism (London: NLB, 1976)

-Ernest Mandel, The Formation of the Thought of Karl Marx (Monthly Review Press, 1971).
+(London: Pluto Press, 2003), pp.vi-ix, 3-13 David McLellan, Karl Marx (Harmondsworth: Penguine, 1975), chapter ii, "The Thought", pp.19-76.
+Frederick Engels, "Socialism: Utopian and Scientific" Perry Anderson, Considerations on Western Marxism (London: NLB, 1976) Ernest Mandel, The Formation of the Thought of Karl Marx (Monthly Review Press, 1971).
 V.I.
 Lenin, "Three Sources and Three Component Parts of Marxism" (in Selected Works [Moscow: Progress Publishes]).

-Session 2.
-The Anchor: Capitalism

-At the very core of Marxism is the problem of capitalism.
+Session 3.
+The Anchor: Capitalism At the very core of Marxism is the problem of capitalism.
 Capitalism as an economic system is the object of Marx's greatest work, Capital.
 The political movements that are most closely associated with Marxism define themselves as anti-capitalist.
 Historical Materialism - the theory of history developed within Marxism - is, above all, a theory of the emergence of capitalism, its dynamics and contradictions, and its transcendence.
 Other elements in Marxist theory that are not directly about the capitalist economic system as such - in particular the theory of the state and the theory of ideology - nevertheless are deeply connected to the analysis of capitalism.
 And the moral core of Marxism is the critique of capitalism as a system of exploitation and domination.
 It is therefore important that at the very beginning of this course we clarify precisely what is meant by "capitalism" in the Marxist tradition.
+CORE READING:

-Erik Olin Wright, Envisioning Real Utopias, pp. 34-36

-- \Paul Sweezey, The Theory of Capitalist Development (New York: Monthly Review Press, 1947), chapter IV.
-Surplus Value and Capitalism." pp.56-59 - \Claus Offe, "Capitalism," International Political Science Association Encyclopedia of Political Science (forthcoming)

-\David Harvey, The Enigma of Capital (Oxford University Press, 2010), pp. 40-68
+Erik Olin Wright, Envisioning Real Utopias, pp. 34-36 Paul Sweezey, The Theory of Capitalist Development (New York: Monthly Review Press, 1947), chapter IV.
+Surplus Value and Capitalism." pp.56-59 Claus Offe, "Capitalism," International Political Science Association Encyclopedia of Political Science (forthcoming) David Harvey, The Enigma of Capital (Oxford University Press, 2010), pp. 40-68 SUGGESTED READINGS:

 Jon Elster, Making Sense of Marx, Chapter 3.
 Economics, esp.
-3.3 "Accumulation and technical Change"
+3.3 "Accumulation and technical Change" G.A.

-G.A.
 Cohen, Karl Marx's Theory of History: a defense.
 Chapter VII.
 The Productive Forces and Capitalism.

-Pierre Jalee, How Capitalism Works (Monthly Review Press, 1977)

-Paul Baran and Paul Sweezy, Monopoly Capital (Monthly Review Press)

-Ernest Mandel, Late Capitalism (London: NLB, 1975)

-Session 3.
-The Critique of Capitalism

-There are two distinct, but interconnected, ways in which the critique of capitalism can be framed:

-- Capitalism generates harms of various sorts. - Capitalism generates injustices.
+Pierre Jalee, How Capitalism Works (Monthly Review Press, 1977) Paul Baran and Paul Sweezy, Monopoly Capital (Monthly Review Press) Ernest Mandel, Late Capitalism (London: NLB, 1975) Session 4.
+The Critique of Capitalism There are two distinct, but interconnected, ways in which the critique of capitalism can be framed: - Capitalism generates harms of various sorts. - Capitalism generates injustices.